Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

 ## Sample

 Want to see the dynamic host in action?
-Checkout the [Video store sample.](https://github.com/Particular/NServiceBus.Azure.Samples/tree/master/VideoStore.AzureStorageQueues.Cloud.DynamicHost).
+Checkout the [Shared Hosting in Azure Cloud Services Sample](http://docs.particular.net/samples/azure/shared-host/).